alan-maguire/skbtest/README.md

 Test cases are added to kernel/skbuff.c.
 To run the tests you will need to build googletest from source, build KTF and build this suite also.

+Note that these instructions are centered on Oracle Linux but should work for other distros too, possibly with modified package names.

 ## Building googletest

 ```